 Key Moments Throughout History

-1880 Salvation Army work begins in Australia
+1880 Salvation Army begins in Australia

 “If there’s a man here who hasn’t had a square meal today, let him come home to tea with me.”
 With those words, The Salvation Army began its work in Australia on 5 September, 1880.

-Two converts of The Salvation Army in London, Edward Saunders and John Gore, led the first Salvation Army meeting in Australia from the back of a green grocer’s cart in Adelaide Botanic Park.
+Two members of The Salvation Army in London, Edward Saunders and John Gore, led the first Salvation Army meeting in Australia from the back of a green grocer’s cart in Adelaide Botanic Park.
 As well as offering an invitation to the hungry, the meeting began the Army’s work of “saving souls”, proclaiming the power of God to bring peace to individual lives.
 This two-fold mission of the Army has often been described as “Christianity with its sleeves rolled up.”

 1883 Prison ministry established

 The Salvation Army’s world-wide prison ministry began during the 1880s when Major James Barker began conducting chapel services in the Melbourne gaol.
 The work quickly developed to include a ministry for ex-prisoners whereby Salvation Army officers – the ‘Prison Gate Brigade’ – would stand at the prison gate and invite men upon release to start a new life.
 The service aimed to keep people from returning to their old lives of crime.

 Barker opened a prison-gate home in Carlton, Melbourne, in 1883, the first Salvation Army institution of its kind in the world.
 Other homes soon followed.
 The Salvation Army’s ministry to prisoners continues today and has been expanded to include court chaplaincy.

 The Salvation Army successfully campaigned to have the age of consent in the UK raised from 13 years of age to 16 years during 1885.